OTRF/ThreatHunter-Playbook/playbooks/windows/06_credential_access/credential_dumping_T1003/credentials_from_ad/kerberoasting.md

 ### Kerberos and the Kerberos ticketing system:
 A simple brief and explanation of the `Kerberos Authentication Protocol`:

-Kerberos is an authentication protocol that is used primarily when machines are connected through a domain.
+Kerberos is the primary authentication protocol used in Windows Active Directory domains.
 The Kerberos protocol uses `tickets` to authenticate and/or authorize domain joined users.

-Inside of each domain, every Domain Controller runs a service known as the `Kerberos Distribution Center` service or `KDC.` This service is handles all of the ticket requests done within Kerberos.
+Inside of each domain, every Domain Controller runs a service known as the `Kerberos Distribution Center` service or `KDC.` This service handles all of the ticket requests done within Kerberos.
 The KDC uses an account known as `KRBTGT` to sign all Kerberos tickets within the domain.
 When a user initally `logs in` or `authenticates` it will request a `ticket granting ticket(TGT)`.
 If the authentication is successful it will recieve the `TGT` ticket.
 The `TGT` ticket is encrypted/signed with the `KRBTGT` hash.

-If a domain user wants access to a service they will present their `TGT` ticket to the `DC` and request a `Service Ticket (TGS)` for the `Service Prinicipal Name (SPN)`.
+If a domain user wants access to a service they will present their `TGT` ticket to the `DC` and request a `Service Ticket (TGS)` for the `Service Prinicipal Name (SPN)` of the specific service they want to access.
 The SPN is used to uniquely identify a Windows Service.
-Kerberos authentication requires that with each service logon account there must be a SPN associated.
-This allows a client to request a service authentication without having the actual account name.
+Any service implementing Kerberos authentication is required to have a unique SPN registered in with a user or computer account in Active Directory.
+The encryption keys for the associated user or computer account are what's used to encrypt service tickets sent back to requesting clients.

-Ex: Say a user wanted access to file on a remote system they could request a `TGS` for `cifs/domain.com`.
+E.g. if a user wanted to access the file system on `server.domain.com`, they would present their `TGT` to the Domain Controller and request a service ticket for `cifs/server.domain.com`.

 ### Abusing the Kerberos ticketing system to capture a domain user's credentials:

-An adversary can use the captured users domain credentials to request Kerberos TGS tickets for accounts that are associated with the SPN records within Active Directory.
-The TGS tickets are signed with the targeted user or services NTLM hash.
-This can then be cracked offline to retrieve the clear text password.
-By default, the tools to automate this process will retrieve the TGS ticket in the encrypted RC4 algorithm.
+By the design of Active Directory's Kerberos implementation (and because Kerberos handles authentication, not authorization) any user is able to request a TGS ticket for any SPN.
+Since the TGS returned for a specific SPN request is encrypted with the hash of the user/computer account with that SPN registered to it, this gives us a piece of information (encrypted with the linked account's encryption keys) that can be cracked by an attacker offline to reveal the account's clear text password.
+This attack is known as "kerberoasting".

+Since computer account passwords are randomized and changed every 30 days, attackers will request crackable service tickets for user accounts with SPNs registered.
+Attackers also prefer requesting tickets encrypted with the RC4 (NTLM) version of the account's keys, as this encryption version is the easiest to crack.
+User accounts, by default, use RC4 encryption by default for service ticket encryption.

 ### Service Tickets